Kaine Kesler-Hayden: Aston Villa

+Early career

-Having progressed through the club's academy system, Kesler-Hayden was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third round tie against Liverpool, after "a large number of first-team players and staff" tested positive for COVID-19, rendering Villa's first-team squad unavailable for the match.
+Having progressed through the club's academy system, Kesler-Hayden was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third-round tie against Liverpool, after "a large number of first-team players and staff" tested positive for COVID-19, rendering Villa's first-team squad unavailable for the match.
 Villa lost 4–1 but were praised for their performance.

 On 24 May 2021, Kesler-Hayden captained the Aston Villa U18 side which won the FA Youth Cup, beating Liverpool U18 2–1 in the final.
 Kesler-Hayden was later one of several academy players given five-year professional contracts by the club in July 2021.

+Swindon Town loan

 On 2 August 2021, Kesler-Hayden signed for Swindon Town on a season-long loan, and made his professional league debut five days later, in a 3–1 away victory over Scunthorpe United, in which he won a penalty that led to Swindon's equaliser.
 He received his first red card as a professional in his second appearance for Swindon, picking up a second yellow card in a 2–1 defeat to Carlisle United.

 On 4 December 2021, Kesler-Hayden scored his first professional goal in a 2–1 FA Cup victory over Walsall.
 Kesler-Hayden featured in Swindon's third round FA Cup tie against Manchester City on 7 January 2022.
 Swindon were beaten 4–1, yet Kesler Hayden received widespread praise for his strong performance against the Premier League side.
 Two days later, on 9 January, Kesler-Hayden was recalled from his loan by Aston Villa.
 For his contribution on loan, Kesler-Hayden was later named Swindon Town's Young Player of the Season at the club's end of season awards ceremony.

+Milton Keynes Dons loan

 On 31 January 2022, Kesler-Hayden joined League One promotion contenders Milton Keynes Dons on loan for the remainder of the 2021–22 season.
 He made his League One debut on 8 February 2022, in a 1–1 draw against Fleetwood Town.
 On 22 February 2022, Kesler-Hayden scored his first goal for MK Dons, also his first professional league goal, in a 2–0 away win over Charlton Athletic.
 He went on to make 17 appearances for the Dons, helping them to a third-placed play-off finish.